 - In B12-deficient athletes and ill persons, supplementation with B12 enhances endurance.

-- Required for the formation of hemoglobin and prevents pernicious anemia.
+- Required for the formation of hemoglobin.

 - Involved in the replication of DNA.